 In addition you need to take 5 elective courses.
 You can choose from:

 - Cyber Security Forensics

 - Pre-emptive Deterrence

 - Advanced Topics in Cyber Security

-These courses combined will grant you the remaining 6 credit hours.
+With 5 elective courses you will attain the 15 remaining credit hours.

 All courses are described below.
 You can choose which course and how many courses to take at what moment, in agreement with your academic advisor.
 There is only one requirement; you must always start with core course 1, 'Introduction to Cyber Security'.